alemar11/ios-watchos-tvos-macos-resources/README.md

 * [RainyRefreshControl](https://github.com/Onix-Systems/RainyRefreshControl)
 * [Refresher](https://github.com/jcavar/refresher) - PullToReach is a simple drag-and-drop solution for adding pull-to-reach functionality to your app.
 * [ReplaceAnimation](https://github.com/fruitcoder/ReplaceAnimation) - Implementation of [Zee Young's Dribbble animation](https://dribbble.com/shots/2067564-Replace)
+* [SSCustomPullToRefresh](https://github.com/SimformSolutionsPvtLtd/SSCustomPullToRefresh) - SSCustomPullToRefresh is an open-source library that uses UIKit to add an animation to the pull to refresh view in a UITableView and UICollectionView.
 * [TB_PeriscopePTR](https://github.com/ariok/TB_PeriscopePTR) - tutorial [here](http://www.thinkandbuild.it/implementing-the-periscope-app-pull-to-refresh/)
 * [WAPullToShare](https://github.com/wendyabrantes/WAPullToShare) - Mobile Pull to share inspired from Google Chrome refresh / new tab actions.